brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

+### 1.2.1 ###
+- Categorize the Elementor widgets in a separate category in the Elementor window.
+- Hide target rules options when a custom block template is selected.

 ### 1.2.0 ###
 - New: Support all the themes, Includes two separate fallback methods so that you can create custom headers and footers for any theme.
 - New: Added target rule engine, which allows you to have different headers/footers for different pages.